Knock knees is a condition in which the knees touch, but the ankles do not touch. The legs angle inward.

 Knock knees are usually not treated.

-If the problem continues after age 7, the child may use a night brace.
-This brace is attached to a shoe.
+If the problem is still present after age 7, the child may use a night brace, which is attached to a shoe or orthopedic shoe.

-Surgery may be considered for knock knees that are severe and continue beyond late childhood.
+Surgery may be considered for knock knees that persist beyond late childhood and in which the separation between the ankles is severe.

 - Difficulty walking (very rare)